 Today’s diet is blamed for causing many of the modern diseases that afflict millions of people.
 When you eat the foods your body find genetically optimal and rejecting unhealthy foods, you will return to a state of health.
 Your body is capable of healing when it is given the right nutrition.
 But as you will learn, it is not just a matter of avoiding processed foods that contain a potpourri of chemicals.

 The Paleo diet consists of foods that are similar to what our ancestors ate before agriculture developed and took hold over groups and eventually societies.
-Along with agriculture came the domestication of cattle and introduction of dairy products.
+Along with agriculture came the domestication of cattle and the introduction of dairy products.
 In fact, what you may not know is humans are the only mammals to consume milk beyond weaning.